Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Computational AI Detection

 \subsection{Experimental Results}

-A comparison of results for all detectors and human annotators is shown in table \ref{tab:overall_comparison}.
-The \textbf{RoBERTa} model identified all texts as human-authored.
+A comparison of results for all detectors and human annotators is shown in table \ref{tab:overall_comparison}, compared to the score achieved by a random classifier.

+The \textbf{RoBERTa} model identified all texts as human authored with high certainty (mean$\pm$std = $0.943 \pm 0.005$).
 This is likely because it is trained on older models such as GPT-2, whose lower-quality outputs are easier to identify.
-The \textbf{MDeBERTa} model predicted machine-authored for both ChatGPT datasets and 90\% of the human-authored data, achieving an overall F1-Macro of 0.5.
+The \textbf{MDeBERTa} model predicted machine-authored for all of the two ChatGPT datasets and 90\% of the human-authored data, achieving an overall F1-Macro of 0.5.
 This is far worse than the 0.94 F1-Macro reported by \citeauthor{macko-etal-2023-multitude} for English texts, presumably due to the much shorter length of our claims.
-However, the model did assign lower scores (on a scale between 0: human and 1: machine) on average to human texts misclassified as machine (0.91 $\pm$ 0.10) compared to correctly classified machine texts (0.98 $\pm$ 0.03).
+The confidence score given to human texts misclassified as machine texts was lower (0.91 $\pm$ 0.10) than correctly classified machine texts (0.98 $\pm$ 0.03), indicating there are some detectable differences, but not enough to influence the predicted label or be resolvable by adjusting the decision boundary.

-\textbf{ZeroGPT} predicted human authorship for the majority of each dataset.
+\textbf{ZeroGPT} predicted human authorship for the majority of each dataset (see table \ref{tab:zerogpt_complete}).
 Only the weakest AI-generated label (``mixed signals'') was applied to ChatGPT-generated claims, whilst stronger AI-generated labels were assigned to a minority of ClaimReview texts.
-After aggregating the label scheme to a binary human/AI label (see appendix \ref{app:zerogpt}), it achieved an F1 of 0.99 on the ClaimReview data, but 0.20 and 0.05 on ChatGPT-General and -Topic respectively.
+After aggregating the label scheme to a binary human/AI label (indicated by the \emph{Label} column in table \ref{tab:zerogpt_complete}), it achieved an F1 of 0.99 on the ClaimReview data, but 0.20 and 0.05 on ChatGPT-General and -Topic respectively.
 The markedly worse performance on ChatGPT-Topic suggests the factors ZeroGPT uses are not consistently present in all output texts.
 The performance of ZeroGPT on these texts is significantly worse than recent results from literature, with \citet{macko-etal-2023-multitude} finding an F1-Macro on English texts of of 0.60, compared to their MDeBERTa result of 0.94.